-Monte K. Snyder, Attorney's Facebook Page is four years old, launched in 2011.
+Monte K. Snyder, Attorney's Facebook Page is seven years old, launched in 2011.
 On Facebook, you will find legal interest posts keyed to current events that affect you, either directly or indirectly.
 Whether your interest is marriage, divorce, political, economic, taxes, the justice system, or just more "law you can use" from by website blog, I encourage you to visit and comment.
 While you are there, like my Page so you won't miss any posts.

 My website is also constantly tweaked and updated in countless small ways, sometimes a word here or a paragraph there.
 This keeps all the information current.
 While you are here, if you like what you see, click on the Facebook like button at the bottom of every page, so you won't miss any posts or updates.
 I'm here to serve you.